google/dart_cli_pkg/doc/standalone.md

 [`pkg.addStandaloneTasks()`]: https://pub.dev/documentation/cli_pkg/latest/cli_pkg/addStandaloneTasks.html

-Standalone executables are built and executed in a context with the `version` environment declaration set to the package's version.
+Snapshots and standalone executables are built and executed in a context with the `version` environment declaration set to the package's version.
 This can be accessed with [`String.fromEnvironment()`][].

 [`String.fromEnvironment()`]: https://api.dartlang.org/stable/dart-core/String/String.fromEnvironment.html